wordofwarning/wordofwarning.org/current/2013-springsummer/haphazard/index.md

 #### In Brief
 A day out for the curious of all ages.

-Intriguing images and offbeat oddities dotted around this historic building - take a wander and see what you stumble upon... living geometric shapes making moon music, a bonkers bucket dance, marathon hula-hooping and bouncy, squeaky, ping-pong performers… playful, quirky, engaging and sometimes plain daft.
+Intriguing images and offbeat oddities dotted around this historic building - take a wander and see what you stumble upon... living geometric shapes making moon music, a bonkers bucket dance, marathon hula-hooping and bouncy, squeaky, ping-pong performers...

+Playful, quirky, engaging and sometimes plain daft, this is a day for kids and their adults; adults and *their* adults - in short, anyone looking for a different day-out.

 Check back here soon as we are still confirming artists!